SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-remote-connectivity.md

 #### Step 3: Connecting to the Edge appliance using VNC

-To access and connect to the Edge appliance, you must create a remote access point.
+To access and connect to the Edge appliance:

 1. In the Cumulocity IoT tenant for your registered Edge appliance, add a remote access endpoint.
 See [Adding remote access endpoints](/cloud-remote-access/using-cloud-remote-access/#adding-remote-access-endpoints-via-vnc).
 You must use the same port number that is allocated for you.